3it-inpaqt/line-classification-slope/README.md

 ### Example

 Below is an example of the parameters you can set to train a neural network.
-You will be able to see what values each parameters can take and what they mean.
+You will be able to see what values each parameter can take and what they mean.

 ```yaml
 # Related to the diagrams